laxmithapas/netflixclone/README.md

 # Netflix Clone
-This is a netflix clone made.
+This is a netflix clone made by me.